 Education reviews are reports to boards of trustees, managers of early childhood education services and the Government on the quality of education provided for children and students in individual centres and schools.

 Schools and early childhood services are reviewed on average once every three years.
 Reviews will be more frequent where the performance of a school or centre is poor and there are risks to the education and safety of the students, or less frequent where a school has a stable reporting history and demonstrates good self review processes and use of its assessment information.
 ERO's reports on individual schools and early childhood services are freely available to the public.
 They are on this website, and you can ask for a hard copy from the individual school or early childhood service or from any ERO office.

 ERO reviews the programmes for students exempted from enrolment at a registered school when requested by the Minister or Ministry of Education.

 From time to time ERO undertakes reviews of education which look at groups or areas with common features.
 These have included reports on the performance of schools in a defined geographical area, and of particular populations of students such as boys.

 ERO undertakes specific contracts with Crown agencies, such as the Ministry of Education.

 ERO publishes national reports on specific education topics using evidence from its reviews.
 These are available under Publications on this website.

-Under the Education Act 1989 (as amended by the Education Amendment Act 2015) a function of the Education Council is to:
+Under the Education Act 1989 (as amended by the Education Amendment Act 2015) a function of the Teaching Council is to:

 “ensure that appraisals made by professional leaders for the issue and renewal of practising certificates achieve a reasonable and consistent standard, by auditing and moderating the appraisals made for at least 10 percent of the practising certificates issued or renewed in each year.’”

-ERO has been contracted to carry out this work on behalf of the Education Council.
+ERO has been contracted to carry out this work on behalf of the Teaching Council.
 More information on the audit can be found here.